sarahmk125/beneath-stream/README.md

 ## Issues

 - On MacOS, need to run `xcode-select --install` to avoid the error documented in `beneath_sdk_error.txt`
 - When creating a project from the commandline, ran into error documented in `cli_create_project_error.txt`.
-Got around this by creating a project directly in the Console.
+This also occurs when trying to authenticate via Python SDK.